cartographer-project/cartographer_ros/docs/source/ros_api.rst

 start_trajectory (`cartographer_ros_msgs/StartTrajectory`_)
   Starts another trajectory by specifying its sensor topics and trajectory options as an binary-encoded proto.
 Returns an assigned trajectory ID.
+  The ``start_trajectory`` executable provides a convenient wrapper to use this service.

 finish_trajectory (`cartographer_ros_msgs/FinishTrajectory`_)
   Finishes the given `trajectory_id`'s trajectory by running a final optimization.